French prosecutor urges extradition of Kazakh tycoon

 Defence lawyers said Ukraine and Russia were acting as the "long arm" of Kazakhstan, which does not have an extradition treaty with France but wants him sent home indirectly.

-Ablyazov is accused of having embezzled the money from BTA, the Kazakh bank he once controlled but which was seized by Kazakh authorities and declared insolvent in 2009.
+Ablyazov, who denies fraud charges, is accused of having embezzled the money from BTA BTAS.KZ, the Kazakh bank he once controlled but which was seized by Kazakh authorities and declared insolvent in 2009.
 Prosecutors said he made loans to front companies which he controlled and which were never paid back.

 "Everything is untrue.
 Everything has been fabricated in Kazakhstan," the former oligarch told the court.
 "There is no proof of this diversion.
 This money is still in the bank's accounts.
 It was never stolen.